 The plastic used for generating your model will cool at different rates within different areas of your model.
-For example, plastic around the edges tend to cool faster than within the model as it is exposed to more air.
+For example, the plastic around the edges tends to cool faster than within the model as it is exposed to more air.

 When cooling happens too quickly at some areas of the model, the model starts to curl or bend upwards to the point it is no longer level with the printer bed.
 As a result, the model’s shape is compromised and the bending effect also puts some stress creating cracks on the model.

 Although PLA has a lower shrinking factor to ABS, they both can still warp.
 Please note that this does not necessarily mean that PLA is the solution to this problem, as both plastics have other advantages and disadvantages.

 - Levelling Build Platform

 Clean & dust free build surface:

 As mentioned, warping is caused by differences in temperature within the model.
 Traditionally when printing a 3D model, the layers are added from the bottom and work their way up, which means the bottom layers start to cool as the rest of the layers are being built up (causing the warping).

 The first layers of your print are the foundations that provide strength and rigidity.
 The 3D printer’s Z-endstop needs to be set correctly, set it too high from the bed and the plastic will struggle to get a good bond to the platform and set it too close, the filament may start to clog up at the nozzle as there is no sufficient gap to allow the plastic to extrude at the correct rate (a clicking sound coming from the stepper motor indicates clogging)